Ervie/Seiyuu.moe/README.md

     * Mode for grouping by character.
     * Mode for grouping by franchise (group by character + series).
 * Precached list for fast searching by seiyuu name.
-* Searching seiyuu by MAL id (if not on cached list).
 * Details cards for extra information.

 ## To-Do List / Further Ideas